Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 This folder contains subfolders named after raids.<br>

-If a raid has an image loot table, then you will find the images (.png, .jpg, .jpeg, .webp but I prefer .png) alongside the file "Loot table.csv", which contains two columns: "file name" and "date of first use".
-The second column is obvious (usual format: "January 31st, 2024") and in the first column, type the name of the image that was uploaded to the folder.
-Format for the loot table name: Raid_Name_Number with numbers starting at 1 (0 for beta only).
-For example: if the John Rabbit world raid is released on April 1st, 2025, then upload John_Rabbit_1.png in community-gathered data/Loot tiers and drop data/John Rabbit/ and fill new line in community-gathered data/Loot tiers and drop data/John Rabbit/Loot tables.csv the following way:
+* If a raid has an image loot table, then you will find the images (.png, .jpg, .jpeg, .webp but I prefer .png) alongside the file "Loot table.csv", which contains two columns: "file name" and "date of first use".
+The second column is obvious (usual format: "January 31st, 2024") and in the first column, type the name of the image that was uploaded to the folder (only upload **new** loot tables).
+Preferred format for the loot table name: Raid_Name_Number with numbers starting at 1 (0 for beta only).
+<br>For example: if the John Rabbit world raid is released on April 1st, 2025, then upload John_Rabbit_1.png in community-gathered data/Loot tiers and drop data/John Rabbit/ and fill new line in community-gathered data/Loot tiers and drop data/John Rabbit/Loot tables.csv the following way:
 ```
 File Name,Date of first use
 John_Rabbit_1.png,"April 1st, 2025"
 ```
 <br>

-Else, you will find files named after each difficulty the raid is available in: Easy.csv, Hard.csv, Legendary.csv.
+* Else, you will find files named after each difficulty the raid is available in: Easy.csv, Hard.csv, Legendary.csv.
 Nothing more to explain about the columns, besides maybe that you should input a question mark in drop rarity cells (common, rare...) if you ignore the answer.
 Do not bother with these files if you do not know any tier.

 **If the folder does not exist**, then:
 * you will find templates for each file in ./community-gathered data/Loot tiers and drop data/Example/